-The combined government and community services industry contributed $6.0 billion to the Northern Territory’s (NT’s) gross state product (GSP) in 2016‑17, representing an increase of 1.8%, from $5.9 billion in 2015‑16.
-This accounted for 23.1% of the NT’s GSP, which was the third highest proportion across the jurisdictions behind the Australian Capital Territory (42.3%) and Tasmania (24.9%) (Chart 1).
-The industry’s share of GSP in the NT has decreased over the financial year, although remains above the 10-year average of 22.9%.
-Of the industries, public administration and safety services made the largest contribution of 12.0% or $3.1 billion to GSP, representing an increase of 1.3% from 2015-16.
-Furthermore, the public administration and safety sector was the NT’s largest industry in 2016-17.
+The combined government and community services industry contributed $6.1 billion to the Northern Territory’s (NT’s) gross state product (GSP) in 2017‑18, representing an increase of 2.4%, from the previous year.
+This sector accounted for 23.0% of the NT’s GSP, which was the third highest proportion across the jurisdictions behind the Australian Capital Territory (42.6%) and Tasmania (23.1%) (Chart 1).
+The industry’s share of GSP in the NT has slightly decreased over the financial year, although is in line with the 10-year average.
+Of the industries, public administration and safety services made the largest contribution of 12.0% or $3.2 billion to GSP, representing an increase of 0.7% from 2016-17.

-In comparison, the value of the national combined industry increased by 3.1% to $294 billion in 2016‑17, accounting for 16.8% of national gross domestic product (GDP), with the health care and social assistance sector making the largest contribution (6.8%) ,
+In comparison, the value of the national combined industry increased by 3.2% to $304.6 billion in 2017‑18, accounting for 16.7% of national gross domestic product (GDP), with the health care and social assistance sector making up the largest contribution.

 Government and community services is a major contributor of GSP and employment in the NT.
 The government and community services category comprises public administration and safety, education and training, and health care and social assistance.
 The outputs from these sectors are predominantly supplied and or funded by the public sector, including Commonwealth, NT and local governments.
 This industry also includes output from private providers of education, health, aged care and other community services as well as contributions made by the defence industry, which is discussed further in the Defence webpage.